 Mr. Brown has also developed analytical and field techniques for a wide variety of matrices, including sediments, water, air, crude oil and refined petroleum products, oilfield production water, drilling fluids, animal tissues, and semi-permeable membrane devices (SPMDs).
 The chemical analyses of these matrices have included trace-level and forensic determinations of saturated and aromatic hydrocarbons, heterocyclic compounds, biomarkers (steranes and triterpanes), polychlorinated biphenyls (PCBs), chlorinated pesticides, and sterols.
-Mr. Brown has extensive experience in managing field programs and field sampling in the marine environment.
+Mr. Brown has extensive experience in designing and managing multidisciplinary field programs and field sampling in the marine environment.
 He also has experience in the set up and QA/QC evaluation of mobile laboratory and fixed laboratory operations as part of environmental site investigations in the United States and the former Soviet Union.

 CREDENTIALS & PROFESSIONAL HONORS

 - B.S., Biology, Hobart and William Smith Colleges, 1980, with high honors

 Boehm PD, Page DS, Brown JS, Neff JM, Gundlach E. Long-Term Fate and Persistence of Oil from the Exxon Valdez Oil Spill: Lessons Learned or History Repeated?
 International Oil Spill Conference Proceedings: Vol. 2014, No. 1, pp. 63-79.